UoMCS/Perentie/doc/developer_guide.rst

 The GUI is defined in terms of a number of specialised widgets which are defined in the view package (in the directory of the same name).
 These widgets provide complex UI elements such as memory viewers and control bars.
+GUI elements are found in the view module.

 The GUI starts with a target selection window (TargetSelection in target_selection.py).
 This window allows the user to select a type of target,